MikeSchincariol/conways_gol_js/README.md

 To change the update frequency, adjust the constant ANIMATION_DELAY_IN_MS.

-TO change the patterns present at the start, alter the list of add*() functions that are called to load the startup patterns.
+To change the patterns present at the start, alter the list of add*() functions that are called to load the startup patterns.
 Optionally, define your own!